oasis-art-project/oasis-server/scripts/README.md

 The scripts in this folder are meant to be load/edit/remove data from a local or remote OASIS database without having to rely on manual data entry using the webapp.
 This is useful when initializing a deployment of OASIS with a large number of entries.

+Please note that these scripts were added as the need arised, so they were never designed to be consistent or easy to use :-)

 ## Install dependencies

 All of of these scripts are written in Python and use the requests package to make REST requests to the OASIS server.
 Install all the dependencies required by the scripts with: